SelendisErised/Crown-of-Thorns-Starfish-Detection/README.md

 ![](Image/COTS.png)

 ## Main Scripts
-**Note: This project is mainly finished on Google Colab.
+**Note: This project is mainly trained on Google Colab.
 Run the notebook in the following order to reproduce the result.**

 1. Code/COTS_download.ipynb